 10 Best Super Bowl Halftime Shows

-Before Katy Perry takes the stage this Sunday (Feb.
-1), we countdown the ten most spectacular Super Bowl halftime performances ever.
+Before Justin Timberlake takes the stage this Sunday (Feb.
+4) for his record third Super Bowl halftime performance, join us as we count down the 10 most spectacular Super Bowl halftime performances ever.

 Agree with our picks?
 Disagree?
 Tweet us at @Billboard with your comments.